Chemical Reaction Models

 rn1 = @reaction_network begin hill(X,v,K,n), ∅ → X v*X^n/(X^n+K^n), ∅ → X end v K n rn2 = @reaction_network begin mm(X,v,K), ∅ → X v*X/(X+K), ∅ → X end v K

-Once created, a reaction network can be used as input to various problem types and the solved by
+Once created, a reaction network can be used as input to various problem types which can be solved by

 Deterministic simulations using ODEs

-A reaction network can be used as input to a
+A reaction network can be used as input to an

 ODEProblem instead of a function, using

 probODE = ODEProblem(rn, args...; kwargs...)
 E.g. a model can be created and simulated using: